This post may contain affiliate links.

-When I’m looking for an impressive gourmet entrée for special occasions such as Valentine’s Day and birthdays, lobster is one of my favorite choices.
+When I’m looking for an impressive gourmet entrée for special occasions such as Valentine’s Day and holidays, lobster is one of my favorite choices.
 But it’s really easy to overcook lobsters, which can be chewy and rubbery.
 That’s why it’s quite stressful to cook them as they are so expensive.

 Say hello to sous vide lobster!